Equipment Operator Fire Safety &

-Section 7 - Fire Assessment and Size Up
+Lesson 7 - Fire Assessment and Size Up

 This task or function begins when the fire is first reported.
 When the crew arrives at the fire site, another, current, assessment must be completed prior to any action being taken on the fire.

 The assessment is usually done by the Incident Commander.
 It is also your duty as a fire fighter to conduct your own visual assessment.
 (Do not leave your staging area yet - this is initially just a visual from where you currently are positioned)